ikostan/SELENIUM_WEBDRIVER_WORKING_WITH_ELEMENTS/testing_selenium_capabilities/README.md

 # Testing Selenium Capabilities

-In order to master Selenium + Python3 I decided to go over on "Selenium with Python" documentation and test all basic capabilities with various browsers.
+In order to master Selenium + Python3 I decided to go over on "Selenium with Python" documentation and test all basic capabilities with various browsers.<br/>
+For more info click on one of the items listed below.

 ### Topics covered: